 |PLG 499: Capstone||3 cr|

-*Internship is required for those with no paralegal experience.
-Students must secure their own internship and have it approved by the faculty of Charter Oak State College.
+*Practicum is required for those with no paralegal experience.
+Any student who has a minimum of 240 hours of paralgeal experience is not required to take the Practicum.
+Students must secure their own Practicum and have it approved by the faculty of Charter Oak State College.

 NOTE: Licensure is a professional process that varies from state to state.
 Please consult the appropriate state agency to determine the specific requirements for licensure in your state.